Procedural Refinement by LLM-driven Algorithmic Debugging for ARC-AGI-2: Abduction-Based Procedural Refinement

 \section{Abduction-Based Procedural Refinement}

 This section introduces \emph{Abduction-Based Procedural Refinement} (ABPR), illustrated in Figure~\ref{fig:overview}.
-The central idea behind ABPR is to give a formal account of ``self-correction'' by decomposing the intractable global search inherent in APD into a sequence of well-defined local abductive subproblems.
-By representing program execution as structured traces and enforcing the constraints imposed by a symbolic meta-interpreter, ABPR bridges neuro-generative flexibility with symbolic correctness, yielding a repair process that is both precise and auditable.
+ABPR gives a formal account of self-refinement for executable abstract-rule hypotheses by decomposing the global search induced by APD into a sequence of localized abductive subproblems.
+By representing candidate rules as declarative programs and reifying their goal--subgoal derivations with a symbolic meta-interpreter, ABPR bridges neural generative flexibility with semantic verification, yielding a refinement process that is localized and auditable.